openhwgroup/cva6/docs/03_cva6_design/MMU.rst

       - in
       - CSR RegFile
       - logic [HYP_EXT*2:0][riscv::PPNW-1:0]
-      - PPN of top level page table from SATP register (bit 0), VSATP register (bit 1 when Hypervisor Extension is enabled) and HGATP (bit 2 when Hypervisor Extension is enabled).
+      - PPN of top level page table from SATP register (vector 0), VSATP register (vector 1 when Hypervisor Extension is enabled) and HGATP (vector 2 when Hypervisor Extension is enabled).

     * - ``mxr_i``
       - in